Vapikaistona/LG-Webos-Remote/README.md

 *Notes

-Sources can be updated to match what you want, but the generic template is setup as such Red - Netflix
+Sources can be updated to match what you want, but the generic template is setup as such:
+Red - Netflix
 Green - Hulu
 Yellow - Plex
 Blue - Amazon Prime

+The magic remote is not configured as above and only direct maps Netflix and Amazon, leaving the colored buttons to match their standard mapping on the remote

 I could not get every button to do something that made sense so if you have better luck, please let me know!
 In the mean time, the images have placeholder buttons, so you should be able to easily update the remote to your liking.